-Oil industry billionaire, sheikh Hamad bid Hamdan Al Nahyah, has sold Northern Territory’s Idracowra cattle station to a neighbouring pastoral family for $10.1 million.
+Oil industry billionaire, sheikh Hamad bid Hamdan Al Nahyah, has sold Northern Territory cattle station Idracowra to a neighbouring pastoral family for $10.1 million.

-The United Arab Emirates-based vendor was represented by Geoff Warriner and Chris Holgar – both of JLL’s Brisbane office – who undertook inspections via helicopter (pictured, top).
+The United Arab Emirates vendor was represented by Geoff Warriner and Chris Holgar – both of JLL’s Brisbane office – who undertook inspections via helicopter (pictured, top).

-Idracowra is about 10 kilometre east of Erindula and 120 kilometres south of Alice Springs.
+Idracowra is 120 kilometres south of Alice Springs, near Erindula.

-“Notwithstanding the current level of development, large portions of the landholding toward the southern and eastern boundary remains undeveloped,” Mr Holgar said upon launching the public sale campaign in July.
+“Notwithstanding the current level of development, large portions of the landholding toward the southern and eastern boundary remains undeveloped,” Mr Holgar said last July.

 “As such a tangible opportunity exists for future development resulting in expansion of the current grazing operation”.

-In the end, it was acquired by Angus and Kimberley McKay, who own a neighbouring holding, Umbearra Station.
+In the end, it was acquired by Angus and Kimberley McKay, who own the neighbouring Umbearra Station.

-Idracowra was offered on a walk-in-walk-out basis, with all plant, equipment and livestock (about 3000 head).
+Idracowra was offered on a walk-in-walk-out basis, with all plant, equipment and livestock.

 Various landscapes, including sand hills, open grass plains, Spinifex ridges and areas of Bluebush and low edible Mulga, form part of the enormous holding.

-The northern part of the property crosses the Finke River for 90 kilometres.
+The northern part crosses the Finke River for 90 kms.

-Sheikh Hamad bin Hamdan Al Nahyah is from one of the UAE’s six ruling families.
+Sheikh Hamad bin Hamdan Al Nahyah is from one of six ruling UAE families.

-A car and monster truck enthusiast reported to have one of the five best garages in the world – with a vintage Ford model GT and Rolls Royce driven by Queen Elizabeth – the businessman’s net worth is estimated at about $A30 billion.
+A car and monster truck enthusiast reported to have one of world’s five best garages – with vintage Ford model GT and Rolls Royce once driven by Queen Elizabeth – his net worth is estimated at about $A30 billion.

-Four years ago, the sheikh sold a 592-hectare rural property south west of Brisbane to an earth moving company for more than $4 million.
+Four years ago, the businessman sold a 592 ha rural property south west of Brisbane to an earth moving company for more than $4m.